 - No Impact: A designation of no impact is given when no adverse changes in the environment are expected. - Less Than Significant Impact: A less-than-significant impact would be identified when the proposed Project or alternatives would cause no substantial adverse change in the environment, i.e., the impact would not reach the threshold of significance. - Significant Impact: A significant (but mitigable, or avoidable) impact would create a substantial or potentially substantial adverse change in any of the physical conditions within the area affected by the proposed Project or alternatives.
-Such an impact would exceed the applicable significance threshold established by NEPA and CEQA, but would be reduced to a less than significant level by application of a mitigation measure. - Significant Unavoidable Impact: As required by Section 15126.2(b) of the CEQA Guidelines, this is used when a residual impact that would cause a substantial adverse effect on the environment - which may or may not be reduced somewhat - could not be reduced to a less than significant level through any feasible mitigation measure(s). - Beneficial Effect: The proposed Project or alternatives would create a positive change in any of the physical conditions in the affected resource area. - Mitigation: This refers to measures that would be implemented to avoid or lessen potentially significant impacts.
-The mitigation measures would be proposed as a condition of project approval and would be monitored to ensure compliance and implementation.
-Mitigation includes: - Avoiding the impact altogether by not taking a certain action or parts of an action: - Minimizing the impact by limiting the degree or magnitude of the action and its implementation; - Rectifying the impact by repairing, rehabilitating, or restoring the affected environment: - Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and - Compensating for the impact by replacing or providing substitute resources or environments.
+Such an impact would exceed the applicable significance threshold established by NEPA and CEQA, but would be reduced to a less-than-significant level by application of a mitigation measure. - Significant Unavoidable Impact: As required by Section 15126.2(b) of the CEQA Guidelines, this is used when a residual impact that would cause a substantial adverse effect on the environment which may or may not be reduced somewhat could not be reduced to a less-than-significant level through any feasible mitigation measure(s). - Beneficial Effect: The proposed Project or alternatives would create a positive change in any of the physical conditions in the affected resource area. - Mitigation: This refers to measures that would be implemented to avoid or lessen potentially significant impacts.
+Mitigation includes: - Avoiding the impact altogether by not taking a certain action or parts of an action; - Minimizing the impact by limiting the degree or magnitude of the action and its implementation; - Rectifying the impact by repairing, rehabilitating, or restoring the affected environment: - Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and - o Compensating for the impact by replacing or providing substitute resources or environments.